Big Brown Spider Oklahoma: The Brown Recluse

 • Landscaping: Keep shrubs, bushes, and tree branches trimmed and away from your home’s exterior, as these can act as bridges for spiders to enter.

 • Debris Removal: Regularly clean up debris, such as leaves, woodpiles, and garden waste, as they can attract spiders to your property.
+These materials can serve as natural habitats for brown recluse spiders, increasing the likelihood of them living near your home.

 4. Lighting and Ventilation